newajkhan12/Bootstrap_MediaQuery/README.md

 # Bootstrap_MediaQuery
-This is  basic bootstrap media query file with a box example https://newajkhan12.github.io/Bootstrap_MediaQuery/
+This is  basic bootstrap media query file with an example of box https://newajkhan12.github.io/Bootstrap_MediaQuery/